The Six Week Cycle

 It's more art than science.
 Ideas come from everywhere, but ultimately the decision about what makes it into a cycle comes down to Jason (CEO) and David (CTO).
 A week or so prior to the cycle start, they review all the pitches posted to Basecamp, share some of their own ideas as well, and often vigorously debate the options.
 And then they'll often have a call (Skype or Hangout) for 30 minutes, debate some more, and make the final decisions.

 What makes the cut depends on many variables — how complete the pitches were, where customers are feeling pain, where we have new ideas we want to try, where stuff feels janky and needs revisiting, business cases we’re trying to make, etc. But whatever the decisions, the good news is that in six weeks we can start all over again with another batch of work.
 So if something doesn’t make it in, we can consider it again in just a month and a half.

 Once the cycle has been defined, and work grouped into Big and Small Batch projects, Jason writes up an announcement and posts it to the “Building BC4” project inside Basecamp.
 The Building BC4 project is the master project for high level Basecamp-related product work.
 It’s where we talk big picture items, share pitches, discuss ideas, schedule the cycles, etc. Here’s that sample cycle announcement again.

 Each Big Batch project gets its own Basecamp project.
 Here’s an example of one from a recent cycle:

-There are two people on our QA team: Ann and Michael.
-They roam between ongoing projects, invited in by the teams when they want something checked and double checked.
+Members of the QA team roam between ongoing projects, invited in by the teams when they want something checked and double checked.
 We’ve found that the earlier they’re involved the better.
 QA fits into the six week time frame too, so nothing busts a deadline like a pile of last minute QA findings.
 (That’s why we don’t wait until the end to start QA.)